IllusionMods/KK_Plugins/README.md

 If you'd like to contribute code fixes and improvements: fork this repository, create a new branch, push your changes, and open a new PR.

 To build this repository you will need VisualStudio2022+ with the `.NET desktop development` and `Game development for Unity` workloads, and `.NET Framework 3.5 development tools` + targetting packs and SDKs for at least `.NET Framework 4.6` (best to just install them all).
 All dependencies are downloaded via nuget on first build of the solution.
+Check the wiki if you are having issues with build steps failing.

 You can discuss modding on the Koikatsu Discord server in the modding channels.